Guidance on data protection

 Accessing data on englandsquash.com

-In order to access data collected by England Squash on englandsquash.com via your club or county admin dashboard, you will need to opt-into a Data Processing Agreement.
+In order to access data collected by England Squash on englandsquash.com via your club or county admin dashboard, you will need to opt-into a Data Sharing Agreement (for clubs) or Data Processing Agreement (for counties and others accesing our data).
 This is a legal requirement we have implemented to ensure that you understand your obligations when dealing with England Squash data.
 The key point to note is that it ensures that clubs and county associations are aware of the reason they have been given access to the data - to administer squash activities on England Squash's behalf.
 The aim is also to ensure that you understand the permissions that England Squash have from its data subjects - in other words the data should not be downloaded and used for marketing purposes by any clubs or county associations.

 In addition to the England Squash guidance, we have provided a number of other external resources below, which you should find useful.